unattended-backpack/hierophant/README.md

 # Hierophant

-Hierophant is a locally-hosted SP1 prover network that is built to be a drop in replacement as a Succinct prover network endpoint.
+Hierophant is an open-source SP1 prover network that is built to be a drop in replacement as a Succinct prover network endpoint.

-## "Hierophant" and "contemplant"
+## "Hierophant" and "Contemplant"

 > "A hierophant is an interpreter of sacred mysteries and arcane principles."
 [wikipedia](https://en.wikipedia.org/wiki/Hierophant)